Cycling in Taiwan

 1000 Certified Bicycle-Friendly Accommodations in Taiwan

-There is an estimated eye-popping 1,000 accommodation providers certified as bicycle friendly by the end of 2021.
+There is an estimated eye-popping 1,000 accommodation providers certified as bicycle friendly.
 If you don’t speak Mandarin, our suggestion is to use this as a reference and call the businesses to see if you are able to communicate with the staff or ownership to book your stay at one of these locations.
 If you’re looking for a curated list of accommodations that are bicycle friendly, check out this great article by Travel in Taiwan, a fantastic publication on a variety of tourism and travel experiences across the island.

 Bicycle Tour Operators in Taiwan